-TK_SUPPORT_USEC Support instructions that can handle time in microsecond resolutions tim_u has the resolution of time interrupt interval (cycle), but even more precise time information is obtained in ofs as the elapsed time from tim_u in nanoseconds.
+TK_SUPPORT_UTC Support of UNIX time TK_SUPPORT_USEC Support of microsecond tim_u has the resolution of time interrupt interval (cycle), but even more precise time information is obtained in ofs as the elapsed time from tim_u in nanoseconds.
 The resolution of ofs is implementation-dependent, but generally is the resolution of hardware timer.

-This system call takes 64-bit tim_u in microseconds instead of the return parameter pk_tim of tk_get_tim.
+This system call takes 64-bit tim_u in microseconds instead of the return parameter pk_tim of tk_get_utc.
+System time is expressed as cumulative microseconds from 0:00:00 (UTC), January 1, 1970.
 It also includes the return parameter ofs that returns the relative time in nanoseconds.